mdavids/rfc/content/draft-davids-forsalereg.md

 %%%
 # This is a comment - but only in this block
-title = "Registration of underscored 'for sale' DNS Node Name" abbrev = "forsalereg" ipr = "trust200902"
+title = "Registration of Underscored and Globally Scoped 'for sale' DNS Node Name" abbrev = "forsalereg" ipr = "trust200902"
 # area = "Internet"